Prittlewell Priory: Conflict with Lewes Priory

-Lewes, holding dominion over the monastery at Prittlewell, were responsible for electing the prior who would rule there.
+Lewes, holding dominion over the monastery at Prittlewell, was responsible for electing the prior who would rule there.
 In 1311, this post was granted to William le Auvergnat.
 Two years into his rule, however, he was accused of corruption, and the prior of Lewes attempted to remove him.

 This led to a prolonged conflict between the two priories, with Lewes promoting the ascension of James de Cusancia, and William steadfastly opposing his displacement.

 Due to this unrest, the prior of Prittlewell was summoned before the King in 1318.
 During this audience, William outwardly resigned his position, only to return to the monastery and forcibly occupy it with his supporters.

 In 1321, the monks of Lewes armed themselves and launched a counterattack, invading the priory as Mass was being said.
 Captives were seized and spirited away to face punishment, and William himself was struck a fatal blow at the altar, his death finally allowing James de Cusancia to succeed him as prior of Prittlewell.